benjamincrozat/content/articles/openai-api-php.md

 ---
 Image: https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/16/robot_qxeqid.png
-Title: Leverage GPT the easy way using OpenAI's API and PHP
+Title: Use PHP to leverage OpenAI's API and GPT effortlessly
 Description: Improve your projects by leveraging the power of GPT, the famous language model, using PHP and OpenAI's REST API.
 Canonical:
 Published at: 2022-10-27